 How a check works

 Once you deposit a check, the cash value generally appears in your account.
 However, a portion or all of the amount may be subject to a hold.
-This hold usually lasts 2 to 6 days.
+This hold lasts up to 7 days.
 But even if a hold is released, it’s no guarantee the funds have cleared.
 While the hold period acts as a safeguard that the check will go through, it may still be on its journey.